Interested in an internship?

 TL/DR: please express interest by registering your email address in this Google Form: https://forms.gle/aGfXPGKZnHNoc9si6

 Longer explanation: If you’re interested in an internship – that’s great, but internships at DeepMind require hiring headcount, and things can move quickly from “I don’t know whether I’ll have headcount” to “I’ve got confirmed headcount and am looking to hire”.
 I recommend expressing interest in the Google Form above and I’ll notify you via email if and when I have a position.
-Additionally, please feel free to connect or follow on LinkedIn where I post about open positions.
+Additionally, please feel free to connect or follow on LinkedIn where I post about open positions; please don’t message or email to inquire about internships.
 Typically, interns are PhD students with a demonstrated publication track record and are approximately in the last third of their PhD.

 Current / former interns and students: